core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 * Removed excessive requirements on group rekeying scheduling.

 * More considerations on the strictness of group key management.

+* Clearer alternatives on retaining an old Security Context.

 * Revised used of terminology on freshness.